Y0Coss/docs-fork/pages/network/load_balancer/zones/guide.en-gb.md

 > @api {v1} /order POST /order/cart
 >

-Please make a note of the cart number ("cart"), it will be useful for the rest.
+Please make a note of the cart ID ("cart"), it will be useful later in the order process.

-Then you assign it via:
+Then, assign the cart to your OVHcloud account via:

 > [!api]
 >